Economic data could put stocks back on higher path

 First-quarter earnings estimates have collapsed since the start of the year, and in some cases may have fallen too far, possibly setting the stage for an upbeat profit season, McMillan and other market watchers said.

-U.S. earnings are expected to be down for a third consecutive reporting period, Thomson Reuters data shows.
-Analysts now expect a first-quarter earnings decline of 6.9 percent - which would be the biggest drop since the third quarter of 2009 - sharply below the 2.3-percent gain they had been projecting as recently as Jan.
+U.S. earnings are expected to be down for a third consecutive reporting period, Thomson Reuters data show.
+Analysts now expect a first-quarter earnings decline of 6.9 percent - which would be the biggest drop since the third quarter of 2009 - sharply below the 2.3 percent gain they had been projecting as recently as Jan.
 1.

 Stabilizing oil prices could at least slow the rate at which future earnings estimates fall, McMillan said.